abhighosh98/Stock-Scoring/README.md

 3. Bollinger Bands
 4. Support/ Resistance Lines
 5. Volume
-6. Candlesticks
+6. Candlesticks<br>
 to give a score for a particular stock.
 The higher the score, higher the likelihood of a profit in the next few days.
-The exact number of days can be determined using a backtest function which can be run for either Nifty50, Nifty100, Nifty 200 or NASDAQ100 stocks.
+The exact number of days can be determined using a backtest function which can be run for either Nifty50, Nifty200, Nifty 500 or NASDAQ100 stocks.

 Libraries Used(Python 3.8.5):
 1. [nsetools](https://pypi.org/project/nsetools/)